darkylein/homepage/README.md

 - The server must have the user `deploy`, within the group `homepage`
 - The user must have r/w rights to the `/var/homepage/nginx/www/` directory.
-- The Github runner must have the private key for the user `deploy` set as an environment file called `SSH_PRIVATE_KEYFILE`
+- The Github Actions environment must have the private key for the user `deploy` set as an environment variable called `SSH_PRIVATE_KEY`

 ## License and Legal Notices